 - Develop healthy thinking

-Healthy thinking involves positive thoughts and calming your mind and body by using techniques such as yoga, massage, and imagery.
+Healthy thinking involves positive thoughts and calming your mind and body by using techniques such as yoga, massage, or imagery.
 Healthy thinking makes you feel better, and feeling better reduces pain.

-For CBT to help reduce pain, your treatment goals need to be realistic and your treatment should be done in small steps.
+For CBT to help reduce pain, your treatment goals need to be realistic and your treatment should be done in steps.
 For example, your goals may be to see friends more and start exercising.
 It is realistic to see one or two friends at first and take short walks, maybe just down the block.
-It is not realistic to reconnect with all of your friends all at once and walk 3 miles at once on your first outing.
+It is not realistic to reconnect with all of your friends all at once and walk 3 miles (5 kilometers) at once on your first outing.
+Exercise can help you to deal with chronic pain issues.

-Ask your health care provider for names of therapists and see which ones are on your insurance plan.
+Ask your health care provider for the names of a few therapists and see which ones are covered by your insurance.